26 May 2021

-The UK left the EU on 31 January 2020 and freedom of movement will continue to be in place until the end of the transition period on 31 December 2020.
+The UK left the EU on 31 January 2020 and freedom of movement remained in place until the end of the transition period on 31 December 2020.
 Below are some questions and answers that can help.
 As things change, we will update the information.

 The UK Government has produced some useful video guides on the EU Settlement Scheme, including a guide on how to apply and some top tips from previous applicants.
 The compliance team at UCLan have also found this video to be extremely useful.
 It is longer than the rest, at just over twenty minutes but includes a page by page walk through of the application.

 Additionally, you can find more information on the Government website.

 Students from European Union countries that entered the UK from 1 January 2021 onwards, as well as those who were eligible to apply for the EU Settlement Scheme but fail to do so, will require a student visa in order to study all but short courses in the UK.